ringcentral/ringcentral-web-phone/README.md

 ## Recover from network outage

-If you believe your app just recovered from network outage and the underlying websocket connection is broken, you may call `webPhone.regsiter()` to re-register the SIP client.
+If you believe your app just recovered from network outage and the underlying websocket connection is broken, you may call `webPhone.start()`.
 It will create a brand new websocket connection to the SIP server.

 ## Breaking changes